-How important are precise page counts?
 If the number of pages per document must be tightly controlled, batch scanning may be simply impractical.
-In this scenario, document counts must be done by the scanner operators to assure that quantities are accurate.
+In this scenario, document counts should be done by the scanner operators to assure that quantities are accurate.

-Are there performance standards?
-How many pages per day should be prepared, scanned and quality reviewed?
+How many pages per day should be prepared for scanning and quality reviewed?
 How will quality performance be tracked?
 If regular staff does the data capture, what will be done if their performance falls short?

 Anything else to consider?